kanish51/whatsapp-bomber-python/README.md

 5. After scanning the QR code, you will then need to hit enter on the program and it will automatically start sending messages after a few seconds.

 ### Aim
- This project was made just for fun during lockdown.PLease don't use it in a wrong way.
+ This project was made just for fun during lockdown.Please don't use it in a wrong way.
 I am not responsible if anything happens.

  [download]: <https://github.com/mozilla/geckodriver/releases>